Raihan Saffron Journal

 Afternoon

 Stigmas go onto woven trays over low heat.
 They lose 80% of their weight as they dry.
-By dinner, the day's harvest is sealed in airtight tins.
+By dinner, the day's harvest is sealed in airtight bottles.

 November

 The season ends.
-Tins are weighed, graded, and shipped — historically via Iran or Pakistan, increasingly directly through Dubai or Mumbai to the US.
+Bottles are weighed, graded, and shipped — historically via Iran or Pakistan, increasingly directly through Dubai or Mumbai to the US.

 Where Raihan fits

 Raihan Saffron works with a small group of these family farms.
-Every tin we ship from Lynn, Massachusetts traces back to a row of crocuses in Herat.
+Every bottle we ship from Lynn, Massachusetts traces back to a row of crocuses in Herat.

 Try the saffron we wrote about